 Students will also be granted a year’s free membership of the BSPP.

-The final payment should be made only after a short report (500 words maximum), completed by the student, has been submitted to BSPP via the supervisor.
+The final payment should be made upon the completion of the project.
+Students are required to write a short report (500 words maximum) which has to be submitted to BSPP via the supervisor.
 This will be published in the BSPP Newsletter.
 There is also a requirement for students to provide a short video blog describing their project and their experience: examples from last year are available at https://www.bspp.org.uk/funds/bspp-undergraduate-lockdown-bursary-fund/bspp-lockdown-project-students-share-their-experiences/.
-The students will also be asked to give a short presentation on their project at an online meeting run by the BSPP in Autumn 2021.
+The students will also be asked to give a short presentation on their project at an online meeting run by the BSPP in Autumn 2022.

 Projects list for the BSPP Undergraduate Vacation Bursary Fund 2022 – Applications are now closed

 Click ‘Read more’ on each project title for a pop up box showing all details.